gursharan1512/docker/README.md

 After the containers are build we run a jar file in which first we insert data to mysql, read data from mysql & save data(which we read from mysql) to a file with spark and after that insert data to redis.

+### Script files
+* dockerVM 			-	script to create VM in GCP
+* dockerSetup		-	script to install docker and docker compose in ubuntu
+* dockerContainers	-	script to pull images and create containers

 To see detailed docker installation check out the below link :

 https://tortuemat.gitlab.io/blog/2017/05/20/Docker-on-Google-Cloud-Platform-1/